 Not starting with the basics

 It's important to have a solid foundation in the fundamentals of programming before moving on to more advanced topics.
 Skipping the basics or trying to learn too much at once can lead to confusion and make it difficult to progress.
+This is the most common mistake that learners make.
+They start rushing into writing codes without having a solid foundation of coding.
+Take your time to build a foundation and learn fundamentals.

 Strong houses are built on strong foundations.
 The same is true for everything else in life.
 Many students pick up HTML and CSS without completely understanding computer architecture and data fundamentals.